Opponent State Inference Under Partial Observability: An HMM-POMDP Framework for 2026 Formula 1 Energy Strategy: Discussion

 \paragraph{Calibration.} The conditional independence assumption produces over-confident beliefs.
 ECE~= 0.006 on v2 synthetic data is a lower bound on real-data calibration error.
 Post-Baum-Welch calibration on real data will partially improve this, but will not fully correct for the structural violation between $\vtrap$, $\tsec$, and $\bbrake$.
 A structural correction---replacing the conditional independence assumption with bivariate Gaussian emission and \ERS{}-state-dependent correlations between $\vtrap$ and $\tsec$---is introduced in \citet{Kleisarchaki2026b} and addresses the over-confidence at its source rather than correcting it post-hoc.
 Temperature scaling \citep{Guo2017} remains available as an additional post-hoc calibration step.

-\paragraph{Data regime.} At $\sim$560 effective parameters against $\sim$3,480 sector observations per rival after one race, the Baum-Welch estimates are Dirichlet-regularised guesses.
+\paragraph{Data regime.} At $\sim$560 effective parameters and a limited dataset after one race, the Baum-Welch estimates are Dirichlet-regularised guesses.
 The model should be treated as empirically validated only from Race~4 onwards.

 \paragraph{Transition matrix sector averaging.} The global $T^{\mathrm{burn}}$ and $T^{\mathrm{harvest}}$ matrices are population averages across track geometry.
 Circuit-conditioned transition matrices are the correct fix and are deferred to \citet{Kleisarchaki2026b}.